Double Materiality Assessments

 Step 2

 That’s ‘Impacts, Risks and Opportunities’ in human-speak.
 We’ll comb through the documentation to understand all the ways your organisation might be harming or helping people and the planet.
-We’ll collate stakeholder concerns and goals, and identify risks and opportunities for your bottom line.
-The resulting list will be CSRD-aligned and ESRS-compliant.
+Instead of just sending out a survey, we’ll proactively engage your team, your customers and your community, analysing the IROs across your entire value chain.

 Stakeholder engagement in sustainability